CubicCommunity/AvalancheIndex/README.md

 ### Levels
 ###### The Avalanche team projects.
-When viewing level cells or pages, you may notice the background color changes.
-The level is published by a team member and it can be either a solo or a collaboration they hosted independently.
-Here are the colors you may find highlighting such.
+When viewing level cells or pages, you may notice the changes in the background color.
+The level is either a team project on Avalanche's publisher account, or a solo or a collaboration hosted and published independently by a team member.
+These are the colors you may find highlighting such.

 | **Color**                | **Type**     |
 |--------------------------|:------------:|